Editor’s Note: This post has been updated with new content and links to better serve our readers 🙂

 You’ll then have the chance to create your ad groups and Sponsored Product ads within your campaign.
 It’s best to plan and organize your ad groups ahead of time in order to keep track of which ads are being used for the products you’re selling.

 Once your Sponsored Product ad is approved by Amazon, you’ll be able to see the results of your ad and data within a few days.
-You’ll see clicks and impressions, but won’t see your sales for up to 72 hours (another key difference between Amazon and AdWords) — Don’t panic.
+You’ll see clicks and impressions, but won’t see your sales for up to 72 hours (another key difference between Amazon and Google Ads) so don’t panic.
 You’ll see your sales in a couple of days and will then be able to see which ads they came from.

 After about a week or so, you’ll begin to get an idea which keywords are working and which are actually costing you more than your sales.